 CAR T-cell stands for Chimeric Antigen Receptor T-cell.
 The therapy works by redirecting a patient’s own immune cells (T-cells) in the laboratory, to directly identify and attack cancer cells.
 These modified T-cells are then returned to the patient where they can attack and destroy cancer cells.
 The T-cells can act as ‘living drugs’, providing long-term protection against relapse, similar to a vaccine.

 Yes.
 Although this is the first trial in New Zealand, there are many trials of this kind of treatment worldwide, and the safety profile of these treatments is beginning to be well understood.
-Some ‘second generation’ CAR T-cell therapies are licensed for use in the USA and Europe for certain types of leukaemia and lymphoma.
+Some ‘second generation’ CAR T-cell therapies are licensed for use in Australia, the USA and Europe for certain types of leukaemia and lymphoma.
 The treatment we are working on has been developed as a ‘third generation’ CAR T-cell therapy, which we hope will be more effective or easier to deliver than the treatments currently available elsewhere.

 There is a wide range of resources, support and avenues available, here are just a few: